 Grateful Appreciation

-In this exercise, you appreciate yourself, someone else, or an aspect of your life.
-This isn’t about forcing false feelings or thinking that everything is absolutely wonderful.
-Instead, it’s choosing to find one person or experience for which to be grateful and focusing on that instead of on problems and grumbles.
+In this mindfulness practice, you appreciate yourself, someone else, or an aspect of your life.
+This is not about forcing feelings or thinking that everything is wonderful.
+Instead, focus on one person or experience you are grateful for instead of problems and grumbles.

 - Spend a few moments recalling related sights, sounds, smells, actions, and emotions and allowing yourself to feel grateful for this person or experience.